Catchment to Coast (metropolitan Adelaide)

 - Comparison of data from stormwater audit 2013 and 2104 with 2013 report done for ACWS

-We will also use the information collected to produce the Aquatic Ecosystem Condition Reports (AECRs) to look at changes in seagrass health in the Spencer Gulf along the Adelaide coast.
+We will also use the information collected in the production of the Aquatic Ecosystem Condition Reports (AECRs) to look at changes in seagrass health in the Spencer Gulf along the Adelaide coast.